bagder/daniel.haxx.se/about.md

 ## Haxx AB

-Professionally, I had spent the last several years doing contract works where I basically had sold myself or I had gotten the jobs myself, while at the same time I felt that my employer was not really going in the same direction that I was going in.
-I felt that I did not really get my money's worth there.
+Professionally, I had spent the last several years doing contract work where I basically had found the assignments on my own and "sold myself" without my employer's involvement.
+At the same time I felt that the company I worked for was not really going in the direction that I wanted to go in.
+I did not really get my money's worth there.
 In the end of August 2009 I quit my employment and I instead become the first full-time employee of Haxx AB, our own firm.

 In 2009, I'm honored to say that I was awarded the Nordic Free Software Award along with Simon Josefsson for my work in open source and free software up